-A quit claim deed, often mistaken for a “quick claim deed,” is a legal document used for transferring interest in real property from one individual to another.
-It is most often used when the parties are well acquainted with one another, such as among family members or close friends.
-A quit claim deed, unlike special or general warranty deeds, offers no protection for the buyer of the real estate.
-It is this reason that the majority of situations in which the deed is used is for low-value transactions, such as the inclusion of a family member onto the deed or to resolve a title defect.
+Unlike special or general warranty deeds, it offers no protection for the person receiving the real estate.
+It is this reason that the majority of situations in which the deed is used is for low-value transactions, such as gifting property to a family member, adding a person onto a deed, or for resolving a title defect.

 - New Hampshire

 - Rhode Island